HPCBio/variant-analysis-workshop/setup.md

 [panel of 1210 maize lines](http://cbsusrv04.tc.cornell.edu/users/panzea/download.aspx?filegroupid=34)
 ([Bukowski et al., 2018](https://doi.org/10.1093/gigascience/gix134])).

-Put all three of these files in the `data` folder that you created in your project in the last section.

 ## R Code

 You will learn the most if you follow along by typing the code yourself.